 Empathy is an essential trait for parents to nurture in their kids.
 Kids who are empathetic have the ability to understand the feelings of others and share similar feelings of their own.
 They’re able to see issues from both sides and tend to build healthy relationships with people of all identities and backgrounds throughout all stages of life.
 Unlike other traits which are more complex and evolve later in life, empathy is developed fairly early on, according to research by Alison Gopnik, a renowned child psychiatrist.
 Gopnik found that empathy can even be observed in babies, who pat other babies when they cry.

 Of course, that doesn’t mean parents should take their hands off the steering wheel.
 They need to actively model and teach their kids about empathy and understanding others without raising a child who is so sensitive they are hurt by it.
 For that, we spoke to Ann Pleshette Murphy a parenting therapist, author of The Secret of Play, and former editor-in-chief of Parents Magazine about what parents do to raise empathetic kids.
-She offered five specific behaviors parents of empathetic kids regularly exhibit.
+She boiled it down to five specific behaviors parents of empathetic kids regularly exhibit.
 Here they are.

-They Exercise Patience When Kids Are Erupting
+They Exercise Patience When Kids Are Having a Tantrum

 They Are Aware of Gender Difference